Famous Landmarks in Greece to Visit in All 14 Greek Regions

 How many famous landmarks in Greece are there?

-What’s the most visited landmark in Greece?
+What is the most famous landmark in Greece?

 All opinions expressed are Spotlight Sojourns’ own.